Menu:

 Beta 7, released on 27 January 2025, brings a selection of new features, enhancements and bug fixes.
 See the release page for a nice tidy list, or the old unordered list that used to be here.

-Plans for beta 8
+Plans for beta 8 (current theme: Terminal Emulation Upgrades)

 Subject to change based on available free time and what I feel like working on.
 Stuff that is done is above the line, stuff to do is below it.